Best Cash Back Business Credit Card in Canada for 2026

 Which bank has the best business credit card?

-BMO offers two out of the three business credit cards on our list.
-You can also check out Scotiabank, National Bank, RBC, and CIBC – all of which have great business credit card options for you.
+BMO offers the top business credit card on our list, while Scotiabank issues the other 2 cash back cards in our top 3.
+You can also check out National Bank, RBC, and CIBC – all of which have great business credit card options for you.

 Do any business credit cards pay 5% cash back?